tmdgusya/hugo-theme/content/posts/hugo/index.md

 ## Make a blog repository on Github

 This repository above is used to manage posts of the blog.
-So, you need to write post in this repository.
+So, you need to write a post in this repository.
 I'll make a blog repository named **'hugo-theme'**.
 Anything is fine.

 ![Alt text](image-1.png)